hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step2-metrics-server.md

 The de facto light monitoring application for Kubernetes is [metrics-server](https://github.com/kubernetes-incubator/metrics-server).
 Metrics Server is a metrics aggregator.
 It discovers all nodes on the cluster and queries each node’s kubelet for CPU and memory usage.
 There is no long term metrics storage, it holds just the latest metrics.
 Typically, the server may be installed with a Helm chart.

-`helm install metrics-server stable/metrics-server \
+Add the chart repository for the Helm chart to be installed.

---namespace kube-system \
+`helm repo add bitnami https://charts.bitnami.com/bitnami`{{execute}}

---set args[0]="--kubelet-preferred-address-types=InternalIP" \
+Install the chart.

---set args[1]="--kubelet-insecure-tls"`{{execute}}
+`helm install metrics-server bitnami/metrics-server --version=4.2.1 --namespace kube-system`{{execute}}

-This will install the server in the kube-system namespace along with the last two parameters that allow it to work well in this ephemeral Katacoda cluster.
+This will install the server in the kube-system namespace.

 In a few moments you should be able to list metrics using the following command: